General | By Branch/Doctrine | By Historical Period | By Movement/School | By Individual Philosopher

 Hume was born on 26 April 1711 in a tenement on the Lawnmarket in Edinburgh, Scotland.
 His father was Joseph Home (an advocate or barrister of Chirnside, Berwickshire, Scotland), and the aristocrat Katherine Lady Falconer.
 He changed his name to Hume in 1734 because the English had difficulty pronouncing "Home" in the Scottish manner.

-He attended the University of Edinburgh at the unusually early age of twelve (possibly as young as ten), although he had little respect for the professors there and soon threw over a prospective career in law in favour of philosophy and general learning.
-At the tender age of eighteen, he made a "philosophical discovery" that led him to devote the next ten years of his life to a concentrated period of study, reading and writing, almost to the verge of a nervous breakdown.
+He was well read, even as a child, and had a good grounding in Greek and Latin.
+He attended the University of Edinburgh at the unusually early age of twelve (possibly as young as ten), although he had little respect for the professors there and soon threw over a prospective career in law in favor of philosophy and general learning.
+At the tender age of eighteen, he made a great "philosophical discovery" (which remains somewhat unexplained and mysterious) that led him to devote the next ten years of his life to a concentrated period of study, reading and writing, almost to the verge of a nervous breakdown.

 In order to earn a living, he took a position in a merchant's office in Bristol before moving to Anjou, France in 1734.
 It was there that he used up his savings to support himself while he wrote his masterwork, "A Treatise of Human Nature", which he completed in 1737 (at only 26 years of age).
 Despite the disappointment of the work's poor reception in Britain (it was considered "abstract and unintelligible"), he immediately set to work to produce an anonymous "Abstract" or shortened version of it.